jromeyro/ansnet/README.md

 AnsNet was built in FreeBSD 11.

 I've included a simple Update Playbook to show a the cross integration within Ansible.
 Also to show that the same system can be used not just for the purpose of Network Builds but also create tasks to administer the ansnet host system.
 The playbook is the only one in AnsNet that runs dependent in the host file (included in the repository).
-Playbook:
+"Playbook:
 ---
 - hosts: freebsd << Calls freebsd group in the hosts file.
-Normally located in /usr/local/ets/ansible/hosts
+Normally located in /usr/local/ets/ansible/hosts"

 The playbook can be ran on demand via command (ansible-playbook -vvv /usr/local/share/ansible/freebsd) a shell script or scheduled CRON.